 The first year of CERC research efforts resulted in improved collaboration and advances in technological development promoted through conferences, publications, and IP filings.
 Advancements of note include development of CO2 storage models, a comparative building standards tool, and a low-cost design and production method for lightweighting vehicle materials.
 The U.S.-China CERC Annual Report 2011 provides a summary of these accomplishments.

 In January 2013, the Steering Committee met to review achievements and plan next steps.
 Secretary Chu, Minister Wan, industry partners, and other stakeholders reviewed CERC;s implementation status and the achievements of its three research consortia.
 The meeting also included a business roundtable for CERC partners and concluded with a Minister-led discussion on the future of the U.S.-China CERC.
-View presentations from the workshop .
+View presentations from the meeting .